federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 _Fill-forward_ simply fills out any missing entries with the most recent available data point.
 In the camera example, the sensor value at time $t+2$ would be extended to $t+3$.
 Fill-forward is plausible when speed is of essence, but often too simplistic for real-world scenarios.

-__Buffering.__ In contrast to imputation, whose focus is to "catch up" with the fastest sensor,

-In a sense, this means catching up with the
-While imputation was about catching up with the fastest sensor estimate, buffering is the opposite.
-This gives the opposite, by catching up with the slowest refreshed
+__Buffering.__ While imputation focuses on "catching up" with the fastest sensor, buffering involves matching the slower sensor by storing the data from the former into a buffer, until the latter is ready to process them.

 #### Follow-up